University Hospital Carl Gustav Carus Dresden

 - Simple surgical procedures on the nasolacrimal canals

 - Removal of salivary gland stones and small cysts of the oral cavity

 - Excision of the salivary gland duct

-- Inpatient surgery
+- Inpatient surgical interventions

 - Ear surgery

-- Outer ear (pinna and ear canal)
+- Outer ear (auricle and external auditory canal)

-- Paranasal sinus surgery / septic surgery
+- Head, nose, sinus and septic surgery

 - Corrective interventions on the nasal septum

-- Surgical treatment of the paranasal sinuses
+- Surgical treatment of paranasal sinuses

 - Laser surgery for laryngeal cancer